-18,000 in India (2006 Arunachal Tourism).
-Population total all countries: 18,200.
+18,000 (2006 Arunachal Tourism).
+Total users in all countries: 18,200.

+None known.
 Conflicting reports about Miju-Mishmi similarity to Idu-Mishmi [clk] and Digaro-Mishmi [mhu].
 Reportedly intelligible but recorded lexical similarity is too low for this to be possible.
 Ethnically related, but may not be linguistically similar.
 Related to Kachin, Chin and Lepcha [lep] languages (Chowdhury 1996).
 Some linguists believe the language is similar to Jingpho [kac].
 Lexical similarity: 7% with Idu-Mishmi [clk], 10% with Digaro-Mishmi [mhu] (IICCC).

 A Scheduled Tribe, subgroup of Mishmi.
 Different from the Miji [sjl].
 Buddhist, traditional religion.